Emmanuel Lomotey: Amiens SC

 In August 2020, Emmanuel moved to Amiens SC in Ligue 2 on a four-year deal.

 Malmö FF

 In August 2022, Emmanuel moved to Malmö FF.

+On 12 July 2023, Lomotey signed for Cypriot First Division club Ethinkos Achna on a season-long loan deal.

 International career

 On 25 May 2017, Lomotey made his international debut for Ghana, after coming on as a second-half substitute for Gideon Waja in a 1–1 non-FIFA friendly home draw against Benin.